 But that’s not always the case.
 Sometimes, a server at a farther location can be better than one at a closer place.
 Furthermore, you might want to use a server in a distant part of the world because your friends use it.

 That’s what the new DumoOS 3.0’s next-gen Geo-Filter comes into play.
-It now, apart from supporting the traditional circle, also allows you to draw polygons of different network “bubbles” on a world map in real-time.
-As a result, you can select a new type of gaming neighborhood or neighborhoods that best fit your Internet or sentimental connection.
+Apart from supporting the traditional circle, it now allows you to draw polygons of different network “bubbles” on a world map in real-time.
+As a result, you can select a new type of gaming neighborhood or neighborhood that best fits your Internet or sentimental connection.

 How Geo-Filter works

 To use Geo-Filter, you first need to assign a game to a specific console or computer.
 Now when that game launches on a particular device, you’ll see its servers or players pops up on the map in real-time.

 You can then decide with which you want to pay by drawing a polygon or polygons around them.
 It’s just like connecting the dots on a map.
 You can create as many polygons as you want out of a total of 50 dots.
 (You need three dots to make a triangle, four to make a rectangle, etc. So 50 is a big number.)

 Overall, Geo-Filter is excellent when you use it on one computer to manage pings for another device where the game is being played.
 That’s because if you play the game on the same computer, it’s kind of hard to move between your browser and your game.

 Or you can use the Ping Heatmap instead.